Taking too long? Close loading screen.

 Rooted in Notre Dame Law School's tradition of serious legal inquiry, JET aims to publish work that is timely, practical, and intellectually ambitious—work that helps define the legal frameworks for technologies that are already transforming institutions, markets, and human life.

-Across each volume, the Journal pairs original articles by leading academics and practitioners with student-authored notes that engage the same questions from a new generation’s vantage.
+Across each volume, the Journal pairs original articles by leading academics and practitioners with student-authored notes that engage the same questions from a new generation's vantage.
+Symposia and online supplements extend that conversation in real time, tracking the cases, statutes, and agency actions that are reshaping the field as it is being written.

 JET is edited entirely by Notre Dame Law students and welcomes submissions from scholars, practitioners, and students working at the frontier of law and technology.
+The Journal publishes a general issue each spring alongside ongoing online commentary throughout the year.

 Volume 7 · April 2026